scottcorgan/pushstate-server/README.md

 ##### options

+* `host`
+  * set the host that the server should open
+  * uses ` process.env.HOST ` if not specified, and defaults to host ` 0.0.0.0 ` if none is available
 * `port`
   * set the port that the server should open
   * uses ` process.env.PORT ` if not specified, and defaults to port ` 9000 ` if none is available